INTO THE FLIGHT

 Going up in horsepower does not always mean improved performance at high density altitudes.
 It is still about power to weight.
 Unless you can significantly increase the power to weight, and retain that increase, the bigger heavier engine may not pay off.
 At high density altitude the non-turbo heavier engine still weighs as much as it did at sea level, but now has less power.
 A great real life example of this was at Johnson Creek a few years ago.
 Two 914 powered Couriers were out performing 180 HP Super Cub type planes.
 The Couriers still had 115 HP, so at gross the power to weight was 11.4 pounds.
 The 180 HP planes were down to 127 HP, but since they grossed higher (1600) the power to weight was 12.6.
 To get the Super Cub to the same power loading the gross would have to drop to 1447.
 That may explain why a couple of wives were left behind!

 In the end simple and light is good, and simple, light, practical, and powerful is great.
 Stay safe, and stay into the flight.

 ITF: REMOTE CHARGING POST

 A chaging post makes jump-starting a plane much easier!
-The post is made of CNC machined PVC, and houses the positive pole direct to the battery.
+The post is made of CNC machined nylon, and houses the positive pole direct to the battery.
 There are plenty of negative contact points, any bolt head, within easy reach of the charger cable, should work.
 On the S-19, we hook into one of the bolts that attach the nose gear pylon.
 This kit is for sale and in stock!
 It's a perfect accessory for winter time flying!
 Call today to order!
 Stay safe, and stay into the flight.

 2010 - present